vijayram15/Java-Full-Stack-Developer/Java/Interview Questions/1. Collections/Multithreading Collections.md

-Let’s dive into **multithreading-related collections**, which are specialized classes from the **java.util.concurrent** package designed to handle concurrency efficiently.
+**Multithreading-related collections**, which are specialized classes from the **java.util.concurrent** package designed to handle concurrency efficiently.

 ---